Sherewood/4501Project-/README.md

     1. Click on the 'construct' button in the UI
     2. Click on the option that represents the building you want to construct, on the left side of the UI
     3. Right click on an empty region of the game world, the worker will then move towards that area and generate a building.

+Evacuate civilians: Clicking on the 'evacuateCivies' button with a civlian building selected will cause the building to periodically start removing civlians, which are then transferred to the main base.

+Evacuate planet: Clicking on the 'evacuatePlanet' button with the main base selected will cause the game to end after ~30 seconds, if you met the requirements

+    -for testing purposes: Set the threshold to 5 civilians evacuated and 0 fuel.
+Test out the game ending functionality by evacutating some civilians from 1+ civilian buildings, then trying to evacuate the planet (just wait ~10-15 seconds for the civilians to be evacuated, then 30 seconds after trying to evacuate the planet)